kyhau/aws-notebook/KMS.md

     KMS custom key store feature.

+## AWS Encryption SDK
+- AWS KMS cannot encrypt data over **4KB** and cannot itself DO encryption using data keys.
+- The AWS Encryption SDK can handle the data item encryption and integrate with KMS for the CMK component.

 ## Managing access
 - KMS uses FIPS140-2 compliant hardware modules to manage access to key material.
 - An IAM user can be configured as a key administrator.